hansenp/diachrscripts/docs/index.rst

 diachr
 ~~~~~~

-TODO -- make one page for each section of README or other topic
+XTODO -- make one page for each section of README or other topic
 Call the file setup.rst and then reference it as ``setup`` in the toc.
 Note that none of the links below work yet because there are no files.